Reichskonkordat: Negotiations

+I have been attacked because of my handling of the Jewish question.
+The Catholic Church considered the Jews pestilent for fifteen hundred years, put them in ghettos, etc., because it recognized the Jews for what they were.
+In the epoch of liberalism the danger was no longer recognized.
+I am moving back toward the time in which a fifteen-hundred-year-long tradition was implemented.
+I do not set race over religion, but I recognize the representatives of this race as pestilent for the state and for the Church, and perhaps I am thereby doing Christianity a great service by pushing them out of schools and public functions.

-At a 26 April meeting with Bishop Wilhelm Berning of Osnabrück, representative of the German Bishops' Conference, Hitler declared: The notes of the meeting do not record any response by Berning.
+The notes of the meeting do not record any response by Berning.
 In the opinion of Martin Rhonheimer, who cites the above transcript, "This is hardly surprising: for a Catholic Bishop in 1933 there was really nothing terribly objectionable in this historically correct reminder.
 And on this occasion, as always, Hitler was concealing his true intentions."
 Saul Friedländer interpreted Hitler's comments as an attempt to "blunt possible Catholic criticism of his anti-Jewish policies and to shift the burden of the arguments onto the Church itself.

-Edith Stein wrote a letter to Pius XI in April 1933 about the persecution of the Jews in Nazi Germany.
+Edith Stein—later canonized as Saint Teresa Benedicta of the Cross—wrote a letter to Pius XI in April 1933 about the persecution of the Jews in Nazi Germany.
 Her letter was sent personally via the Arch-Abbott of Beuron.
 The text of the letter is easily accessible on the internet.
 She never asked him to issue an encyclical on the matter, as some have contended.
 The Arch-Abbott received an answer from Cardinal Pacelli, the future Pius XII.
 See above, Hubert Wolf.
 (Edith Stein was murdered in the gas chamber at Auschwitz on 9 August 1942).

 The issue of the concordat prolonged Kaas's stay in Rome, leaving the Centre Party without a chairman, and on 5 May Kaas finally resigned from his post.
 The party then elected Heinrich Brüning as its chairman.
 At that time, the Centre party was subject to increasing pressure in the wake of the process of Gleichschaltung and after all the other parties had dissolved (or were banned, like the SPD).
 The Centre Party dissolved itself on 5 July 1933, as the concordat between the Vatican and the Nazis had dealt it a decisive blow by exchanging a ban on the political activities of priests for the continuation of Catholic education.
 Cardinal Pacelli and von Papen initialled the concordat in Rome three days later, with signing taking place on 20 July.
-On 2 July the Vatican daily newspaper L'Osservatore Romano insisted that the concordat wasn't an endorsement of Nazi teachings.
+On 2 July, the Vatican daily newspaper L'Osservatore Romano insisted that the concordat was not an endorsement of Nazi teachings.

-On 13 July a British minister had an interview with Cardinal Pacelli and reported: "His Eminence said that the Vatican really viewed with indifference the dissolution of the Centre Party."
+On 13 July, a British minister had an interview with Cardinal Pacelli and reported: "His Eminence said that the Vatican really viewed with indifference the dissolution of the Centre Party."